Sunday 24 October 21

 We tasted Scudetto 2018 – an exceptional Barbera; Perno in Monforte D’Alba is fermented in concrete – no wood.
 Clay soil with some sand; very well balanced.
 In Elena’s view, Freisa loses fruit flavours after years; doesn’t develop tertiary characters; 10 years is enough!

-Filaro 2017 – a feminine Barolo, elegant and silky; Monprivato 2017 – fine and silky, then Perno 2017 from Brunato vineyard, tougher more masculine tannins.
+Filaro 2017 – she described as a ‘feminine’ Barolo, elegant and silky; Monprivato 2017 – fine and silky, then Perno 2017 from Brunato vineyard, tougher more masculine tannins.
 Fabulous wines.

 We headed back to Novello, to the Langotto, the first of a series of pre-booked tables, where we met Walter Fissori and Nadia Cogno once more.
 The weekend of Ogni Santi (All Saints is a public holiday) was about to start, just as the weather clouds over and turns chillier.
 One evening in busy Alba we bumped into Evan (who we first met at Malvira in 2010; Valerie’s ex-husband) whose tour-guiding business had folded with covid, and who, we learned later via facebook, has had treatment for cancer recently.